OotyOoty

 • Compare metrics across time periods and segments

-What it cannot do:
+What it still cannot do, connector or not:

 See where your marketing team stands on AI adoption.
 Free, takes 2 minutes.